 If you're already using Prometheus, it's very easy to get started with Opstrace.
 As shown in our docs, all you need to do is add a couple of lines to your Prometheus configuration and your data will also be sent securely to the Opstrace cluster.
 One great advantage is that you may be able to reduce the footprint of your Prometheus instance, as all long-term storage is now safely done by a Cortex instance in your S3 buckets.

-In order to provide a reliable experience, we control the entire infrastructure from end to end.
+In order to provide a reliable experience for Opstrace, we control the entire infrastructure from end to end.
 Your Opstrace cluster is best kept separate from the infrastructure its meant to monitor.
-Running Opstrace on your own Kubernetes cluster would defeat the purpose by putting the burden of resource management and operations on your own team.
+We do have a Cortex Operator that you can use to run Cortex on your own.
+Check it out on GitHub here: https://github.com/opstrace/cortex-operator.

 *.opstrace.io domain is provided to our users for free as a convenience.